phovea/phovea.github.io/developers/management_utility.md

 ### *publish* command

-The `publish` command publishes a plugin to the caleydo registry
+The `publish` command publishes a plugin to the phovea registry

 usage: